Friedy630/Matrix_Games/Presentation.md

 ### Learning Process

-for some this was the:
+for some this was the first time:

--   first time using python
+-   using python
--   first time using git collaboratively
+-   using git collaboratively
--   first time tinkering with markdown/liascript
+-   tinkering with markdown/liascript

 we found out:

--   learning python is easy, games came together quickly
+-   learning python is easy, so the games came together quickly
 -   using git is not hard, but unintuitive, especially the merging process
 -   refactoring is necessary
--   markdown is very easy, _very handy!_
+-   markdown is very easy and _very handy!_

 ### Coding Process